NHopewell/diskspace-monitor-CRUD/README.md

 - virtual env management with tox to run pytests on different Python versions and environments.
 - github actions to automatically run tox with these different Python versions across different operating systems when changes are made to the repo.

-To execute all tests manually in your virtualenv, run:
+If you installed the dev dependencies: To execute all tests manually in your virtualenv, run:

 ```
 pytest